Day 1 - Newcastle

 Day 4 - Cruising Tobermory Bay, Sound of Mull, Firth of Lorn and Fingal’s Cave

-Today is spent scenically cruising past unmissable sights.
-We begin in Tobermory Bay, a stretch of water flanked by steeps cliffs and the Sound of Mull.
-Continue past the stunning Duart Castle on to the 16-mile long Firth of Lorn, before completing your journey at the extraordinary Fingal’s Cave, a sea-cave formed with distinctive ‘columns’ that echo Northern Ireland’s Giant’s Causeway.
+Today’s wonderfully scenic cruise begins in Tobermory Bay, fringed by wooded hills, and along the Sound of Mull, overseen at the southern end by Duart Castle, home of the great warrior Clan Maclean.
+We continue along the 16-mile long Firth of Lorn and onwards to the extraordinary Fingal’s Cave, a sea-cave formed with distinctive ‘columns’ that echo Northern Ireland’s Giant’s Causeway.

 Day 5 - Stornoway, Isle of Lewis

 This morning we arrive in the largest town of Scotland’s Outer Hebrides, Stornoway.
-The town is a place of natural beauty; perhaps visit Stornoway Castle, or alternatively you can taste some of the delicious local cuisine being served at traditional restaurants scattered throughout the town.
+The town is a place of natural beauty; perhaps visit Lews Castle, the largest castle in Scotland’s Outer Hebrides with a great story, despite its relatively short life; or explore the town once inhabited by Vikings and enjoy its traditional restaurants.
 Ship to shore tender service.

 Day 6 - Lerwick, Shetland Islands